Decathlon/vitamin-android/.github/pull_request_template.md

 ## Checklist ✅
 <!--- Feel free to add other steps if needed -->
+- [ ] Make sure you are requesting to **pull a topic/feature/bugfix branch**.
+Please, don't request directly from your main!
+- [ ] Check commits & PR names matches our requested structure.
+It must follow the https://www.conventionalcommits.org pattern.
 - [ ] I have reviewed the submitted code
 - [ ] I have tested on a phone device/emulator
 - [ ] I have tested on a tablet device/emulator
 - [ ] I have tested on a kiosk device/emulator
+- [ ] If it includes design changes, please ask for a review with a core designer.

 ## Screenshots 📸